Jasmin2895/xstate-app/README.md

 # xstate-app

-> A Todo List made using vue composition API and Xstate library
+> A Todo List created using vue composition API and Xstate library

 ## Build Setup